rmscode/binary-garden/docs/hardware/dell-emc/S4048-ON/os9-other.md

 ## Edgeport/Portfast

 Another thing we need to do is enable portfast on all iSCSI ports for the Dell switches.
-Side note, I [previously took some notes](../../../notes/2024.md#m-03252024) on the two and I was a bit confused about the difference.
 There is no difference in the way they're configured and they both begin forwarding frames approximately 30 seconds sooner than they would with spanning-tree enabled.
 However, `edgeport` will lose its portfast status and transition to normal spanning tree operation when it receives a BPDU.
 Portfast skips listening and learning which makes sense for an iSCSI port...No need for that.

 ```shell
 DELEMC# configure